NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 After cleaning, make sure everything has dried completely before moving on to the next step.

-STEP 2: Apply the tape to the trim and ceiling.
+Step 2: Apply the tape to the trim and ceiling.

 Rip off 1-foot-long pieces of tape, which are easier to handle.
 Apply them to the intended area in a straight line.
 Start in the middle of each piece, smoothing it down with a finger or putty knife as you go.
-If any pieces bubble or lay unevenly, it’s best to remove them and try again.
+If any pieces bubble or lay unevenly, it’s best to pull them up and try again.

-STEP 3: Remove the tape as soon as you’re done painting.
+Step 3: Remove the tape as soon as you’re done painting.

 While painter’s tape can usually remain in place for hours—or even days—without causing any damage to the surface underneath, it’s best to remove it as soon as possible to ensure the best results.